trevorkask/Data-Manager/README.md

 - Print out all statistics for the player in the current season if the requested stat is not understood or unavailable
 - Perform player comparisons
 - Print out an interesting trend in statistics e.g the average height of players has reduced by 11% from 1992 to 2022. (coming soon)
-- Print out the standings in both the eastern and western conference (Updated daily manually)
+- Print out the standings in both the eastern and western conferences (Updated daily manually)

 ## What tools were used?
 - Python programming